The Maccabeats: Other covers

 The group has also covered Leonard Cohen's "Hallelujah", incorporating the Hebrew lyrics of "Lekha Dodi"; Anna Kendrick's "Cups", set to the Shabbat morning table song "D'ror Yikra"; Ellie Goulding's "Burn"; and Sara Bareilles' "Brave".
-Their 2014 music video mashup "Home", filmed in New York and Jerusalem, covers songs by One Direction, Andy Grammer, Chris Daughtry, Diddy, and Phillip Phillips.
+Their 2014 music video mashup "Home", filmed in New York and Jerusalem, covers songs by One Direction, Andy Grammer, Chris Daughtry, and Phillip Phillips.

 In January 2016 the group covered James Taylor's "Shed a Little Light" in a joint performance with beatboxing vocal group Naturally 7 in commemoration of Martin Luther King Jr. Day.
 The music video was filmed at the Lincoln Memorial in Washington, D.C., where King delivered his "I Have a Dream" speech.
 Taylor called the performance "one of the best covers of 'Shed a Little Light' I've ever heard".

 In September 2020 the group released a COVID-19 lockdown-themed music video in which they covered the traditional Rosh Hashana song "BaShana HaBa'a" with additional original English-language lyrics.
 The members were individually filmed in their homes accompanied by their young children.

 Original songs

 For Hanukkah 2012, the Maccabeats released their first original song, "Shine".
 "Hanerot Hallalu" ("These Candles") is their bluegrass-inspired rendition of the hymn traditionally sung after lighting the Hanukkah candles.
 In June 2020 four members of the group released the song "Say Your Name" in honor of African-American police victim George Floyd.
+On December 3, 2023, the Maccabeats released "We're Still Here (Am Yisrael Chai)" to honor Israel's response to the October 7, 2023 terror attack.
+The song was written by Noah Jacobson and its video includes footage from the band's performance at the November, 2023 March for Israel in Washington, D.C..